dawn-network/dawn/README.md

 ## Tendermint and Cosmos
 We are of course huge fans of the tendermint blockchain toolkit, and of the inter-network of blocckahins called cosmos.
 For more information, please see their whitepaper.

+## Piracy
+We are supporters of the Pirate Party.

+We encourage users to upload works to which they own the copyright.
+Our seeders must unfortunately stop seeding files determined to contain copyrighted content not owned by the user.
+Users may also choose to copyleft their content, or license it as they see fit.
+The difference is that in our implementation, users drive decisionmaking about copyright, not a cabal of governmnet backed companies that have been around as long as recorded music.